Phillips the hero as Black Caps storm past Sri Lanka

 Glenn Phillips looked like a superhero in the Black Caps' first game of the T20 World Cup.
-In the second, he batted like one.
+This time, he batted like one.

-Phillips saved New Zealand with a sparkling century against Sri Lanka tonight before the bowlers ensured his heroics would not go to waste.
+Phillips saved New Zealand with a sparkling century against Sri Lanka tonight before Trent Boult and the bowlers ensured his heroics wouldn't go to waste.

 After the Black Caps had slumped to 15-3 at the Sydney Cricket Ground, Phillips scored 104 runs from 64 balls to lift his side to 167-7, falling in the final over with the rescue mission complete.